datanav/docs/documentation/data-synchronization/data-synchronization-patterns.rst

 **Deleted entities:**

 Per default Sesam will pass entities with ``"_deleted": true`` through all transforms.
 By discarding these entities in the insert flow we avoid inserts from deleted entities.

+**Reset or Restart**

+An insert pipe should never be reset or restarted as this would process old entities again.

 Connect mapping data
 ^^^^^^^^^^^^^^^^^^^^